This travel guide was prepared by: international trading company

 After that we boarded the trucks which were waiting for us and the adventure began.

-Our guides were the drivers and obviously they all had to take a special course in formula I racing.
+Our guides were the drivers and obviously they all had taken a special course in formula I racing.
 Our truck took the leadership and the other ones tried to follow us in the dark.
 We grasped everything available to hold on and nobody dared to stand up or to move.
 The only thing we could see were the lights of the following trucks and dust.

 But nobody screamed or yelled.
 Obviously everybody - except me - enjoyed the wild ride and was confident that nothing would happen.